 Kadaj is laughing and enjoying himself from the tower.
 Judging from the captions, which are once again out-of-line with the finished script, he’s just about to Summon something else (or perhaps give some sort of order), when he makes the mistake of stepping two steps too far away from Rufus.
 As soon as he does that, Rufus stands on his own two feet and casts aside his blanket, revealing that while he’s not in perfect shape, he’s not nearly as bad as he was faking.
 Moreover: his right arm works, and it’s carrying the case with Jenova’s “head.”
 You can immediately see why the film staff was insistent that Jenova’s head wasn’t really a head: the box just isn’t the right proportions to hold one.
 Sooooo… could this all have been solved in a simpler manner if the box had just been a little bigger?

-Rufus quips “A good son would have known!” (killer, in fact quite possibly the best line in the Compilation) and tosses the case off the ledge.
+Rufus quips “A good son would have known!” (killer, in fact quite possibly the best line in the entire Compilation) and tosses the case off the ledge.
 Kadaj, furious, seems to order Bahamut SIN into the air, where it will soon attempt to destroy the city.
 What really happened is more complicated: after cutting away from the heroes in the previous scene, we actually jumped forward in time to Kadaj and Rufus, and now we’re jumping back in time to watch Bahamut try to destroy the city and will later return to Kadaj and Rufus at this exact moment.
 Does your head hurt yet?